Honda Type R: DC2 Type R weight comparison

-DC5 Integra Type R
+DC5 Integra Type R (2002-2006)

 The DC5 Type R (Japanese market only) comes standard with a K20A 220 hp 2.0-litre DOHC i-VTEC four-cylinder engine.
 The "i" in i-VTEC stands for intelligent VTEC, which employs VTC (Variable Timing Control) to advance the timing up to 50 degrees.
 The DC5 comes equipped with Recaro seats, four-piston Brembo front brakes, a close-ratio six-speed manual transmission, a limited-slip differential, and a stiffer suspension.

 Accord Type R and Euro-R

-The Honda Accord Type-R (ATR) was produced from 1998 to 2002 using the CH1 Accord chassis and sold in European markets.
-Only 3,789 units of this model were manufactured.
+The Honda Accord Type R (ATR) was produced from 1998 to 2002 using the CH1 Accord chassis and sold in European markets.
 The JDM Accord Euro-R uses the CL1 chassis.
 Both models are powered by a naturally aspirated 2.2-litre four-cylinder DOHC H22A7 "Red Top" VTEC motor which produces 217 bhp in the JDM model and 209 bhp at 7,200 rpm and 164 lbft of torque at 6,700 rpm in the EDM model.
-The Type-R Accord model is differentiated by features such as a stiffer suspension and chassis, Helical limited-slip-differential, twin-piston brakes, dual exhaust system, 17-inch alloy wheels, Xenon headlights, Recaro seats and a leather-trimmed Momo steering wheel.
+The Type R Accord model is differentiated by features such as a stiffer suspension and chassis, helical limited-slip differential, twin-piston brakes, dual exhaust system, 17-inch alloy wheels, Xenon headlights, Recaro seats and a leather-trimmed Momo steering wheel.
+A Torneo Euro R was produced in 2002, being mechanically identical to the CL1, with different front and rear styling.

 The successor to the CL1 Accord Euro-R is the CL7 Accord Euro-R, produced from December 2002 to 2008 and built in Sayama, Japan for the JDM market.
 It is powered by a 1998 cc K20AI-VTEC motor with 220 PS at 8,000 rpm and 206 Nm of torque at 7,000 rpm.
 The engine run on 11.5:1 compression and has a redline of 8,300 rpm.
-It also has the standard Type R modifications, including Recaro seats, a limited-slip-differential and independent double wishbone suspension.
+It also has the standard Type R features, including Recaro seats, a limited-slip differential and independent double-wishbone suspension.